masak/adventure-game-book/chapters/20-hangman.md

 # Hangman

-*I'm a day behind.
-Computer trouble.
-Will try to catch up in the next few days.*

 In the game "Hangman", one person guesses letters in a hidden word, while another person keeps track of the guessed letters, and penalizes wrong guesses with increments of a drawing of a stick figure in an unfortunate situation:

 %%% include games/states